 The only drawback is the lack of budget Kirkwood hotel, with limited hotels near Kirkwood mountain resort, and no nearby town similar to Truckee on the North Shore, or South Lake Tahoe in the area bearing the same name.
 Kirkwood has its village, composed of condos, cabins, and lodges, but most of them are on the pricey side unless you book months in advance or have a ski lease.
 A couple of nearby lodges exist on Highway 88, but they sell out quickly and early in the season.
 This lodging situation results in many visiting the resort as a day trip rather than spending the weekend there.

 If you don’t plan to spend the night in Kirkwood, you can either go to Kirkwood to South Lake Tahoe where you will find a large choice of budget motels, including dog-friendly hotels if you come with your four-legged buddies.

 Among other places to stay in Kirkwood, you might also rent private cabins near Kirkwood ski resort on Airbnb or VRBO.
 Many avid skiers and snowboarders consider a Kirkwood ski lease as a good option.

 Where is Kirkwood, California?

-If you are looking for Kirkwood on California map, the resort is quite isolated in the Sierra Nevada mountains.
+If you are looking for Kirkwood on the California map, the resort is quite isolated in the Sierra Nevada mountains.
 The resort is 182 miles from San Francisco, about a 3h30 drive though this usually takes longer on Friday evenings.

-Pioneer is the last major city coming from San Francisco, so it’s an excellent place to stop for dinner or breakfast, and filling your tank.
+Pioneer is the last major city coming from San Francisco, so it’s an excellent place to stop for dinner or breakfast and fill your tank.

-You can either plan for an early drive and a long day, which we did for many years.
+You can either plan for an early drive or a long day, which we did for many years.
 Or you can let someone do the driving and enjoy your long day without fearing the trip, especially the tiresome return.

 Bay Area Ski Bus